-Only one credit can be earned in Football, Basketball, or Track, regardless of number of years of participation.
+Only one credit can be earned in Football, Basketball, Track, or Baseball regardless of number of years of participation.
 No more than five Physical Education credits can be earned in a single year.

-WOMEN.
+WOMEN

 1a-2a.
 Freshman Gymnastics.
-1 credit
+1 credit Each semester

 The work is arranged with reference to the needs of the individual student as they are indicated by the required physical examination.

 The course includes elementary gymnastics, folk and character dancing, games, and sports technique.